-Students (incoming and current) are responsible for paying the cost of any required criminal background checks or other applicable screenings.
+Students (incoming and current) may be responsible for paying the cost of any applicable screenings.

 Students are also advised that the Kentucky Board of Nursing requires applicants for licensure to report criminal convictions and to submit to a criminal background check.
 Further, persons licensed or credentialed through the Kentucky Board of Nursing must report criminal convictions to the Board.
 Students are encouraged to seek guidance from their desired state/territory licensing/certification agency with any questions regarding reporting and/or other requirements.